 Mulga is a landscape shrub or small tree originating from outback Australia and is well suited to dry climates.
-It long introduced into Kenya, South Africa and the south-western United States.
+It is long introduced into Kenya, South Africa and the south-western United States.

-The leaves are lance-shaped and have a blue-green or silver-grey colouration that contrasts strongly with the usual browns and greys of dry landscapes.
+Leaves are lance-shaped and have a blue-green or silver-grey colouration that contrasts strongly with dry landscapes' usual browns and greys.

-The flowers are bright yellow, in dense clusters resembling small bottle-brushes and bloom after a shower of rain or intermittently under irrigation, as is common in gardens and landscapes.
+Flowers are bright yellow, packed in dense clusters resembling small bottle brushes and bloom after a shower of rain or intermittently under irrigation, as is common in gardens and landscapes.

-The flowers are followed by flat seedpods up to 5 cm (2 in) long that become brown and resinous when mature, although they are sometimes absent or are only a few as a result of poor fruit-set.
+Fertilised flowers are followed by flat seedpods up to 5 cm (2 in) long, becoming brown and resinous when mature.
+They are, however, sometimes absent or are only a few as a result of poor fruit set.

-Mulga is a commonly cultivated small tree in dry-area residential and urban landscapes, such as poolsides areas, traffic islands and various other types of urban plantings.
-It is also sometimes planted to prevent soil erosion, especially on low fertility soils, on account of its extensive root system and nitrogen-fixing abilities.
+Mulga is a commonly cultivated small tree in dry-area residential and urban landscapes, including poolsides, traffic islands, and similar urban plantings.
+It is also sometimes planted to prevent soil erosion, especially on low fertility soils, because of its extensive root system and nitrogen-fixing abilities.

 The wood is hard and heavy, averaging out at around 1000 kgs per cubic meter and is closely grained, with attractively contrasting shades of brown.

-The roundwood lengths, though small in diameter, have traditional use in aboriginal woodcraft and is sought after for decorative woodturning and for making tool handles.
-The larger diameter stems are cut for poles and posts, particularly fence-posts, firewood and for making charcoal.
+The roundwood lengths, though small in diameter, have traditional use in aboriginal woodcraft and are sought after for decorative woodturning and for making tool handles.
+The larger diameter stems are cut for poles and posts, particularly fence posts, firewood and for making charcoal.

 It is an important bee-forage plant in its native range, visited by honeybees, though not for nectar but as a source of high protein pollen for feeding to their larvae.

-New plants are usually started from seed, which to remain viable for up to ten years if they are dried and stored under cool, low humidity conditions.
+New plants are usually started from seed.
+They remain viable for up to ten years if dried and stored under cool, low humidity conditions.